 Vicki Shelton, 57, lives in a house in the woods in Clay County, West Virginia.
-The county is exceedingly rural and poor—26 percent of its 9,000 residents live in poverty.
+The county is exceedingly rural and poor – 26 percent of its 9,000 residents live in poverty.
 The average income hovers around $16,000.

-Shelton still uses wood heating to weather the cold West Virginia winters, where temperatures often drop to 20 degrees Farenheit.
+Shelton still uses wood heating to weather the cold West Virginia winters, where temperatures often drop to minus seven degrees Celsius.
 For her and her son Nathan, wood and coal are the only affordable approaches to heating their home, a small cordwood house they built themselves with the help of a few friends.
 So every so often, Nathan goes out into the surrounding woods and chops up lumber.
 “We were just talking about how we need to start splitting the logs now before winter comes,” she said.
 “Hopefully the pile lasts through the season.”

 Shelton used to use coal to heat her home, but for years she suffered from debilitating headaches.
 She finally decided coal might be the reason.
 After switching to wood, her headaches went away.
 She says she knows there might be longer-term health effects from using wood, but as of now it’s her best option.
 “We have no utilities, so right now that’s pretty much the only way to heat the house,” she said.
 “Even if we had other options, that’s probably what we’d do because we’re limited in the budget area.”

 People like Vicki and Nathan, who use wood, coal, and other solid fuels to heat their homes, are a dying breed.
 But a new study found that 6.5 million Americans are still doing it.
 And the findings suggest that this use can often lead to serious health consequences.